Examine your stage of life to decide whether to buy or rent

 You’re established in your career, and don’t expect to move for a few years.
 And your last rent increase was sky-high.
 Perhaps it’s time to examine your stage of life and compare buying vs renting.

 - Most experts believe buying is right if you plan to keep the home at least five years

 - Studies show homeowners amass substantially more wealth than renters

-- Renting offers flexibility to take jobs in other parts of the country or escape obnoxious neighbors
+- However, renting offers flexibility to take jobs in other parts of the country or escape obnoxious neighbors

 Examine your stage of life: should you keep renting?